Nattaander/Stroop-for-Qualtrics/README.md

 # Stroop-for-Qualtrics
  A pure JS implementation of the Stroop task designed to work embedded in a [Qualtrics](https://www.qualtrics.com/) survey and to be distributed online.

-## Deisgn Goals
+## Design Goals
  This codebase is not intended to be a flexible framework for building Stroop tasks from the core up, rather it is designed as a *plug-in, configure and play* system needing minimal intervention.

  The conceptual design of the codebase is to generate a "slide deck" based on the configuration, separate the slides into as many blocks as necessary ensuring each block meets the criteria on the config, then shuffle the blocks and present them.

  The primary reasons I built this are:
  1. To create an accessible, open-source, online version of the Stroop for students and researchers of Applied Psychology to use as part of studies which
- 2. Easily slots into their existing system of choice for surveys (Qualtrics) and
+ 2. Easily slots into their existing system of choice for surveys (Qualtrics) and can be easily unpacked with a script and
  3. To *very deliberately* bury the notion that we need E-Prime to do this kind of thing

 ## Features